Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 ### Method 2
 1. Download the ZIP file on the git repository.
 2. Ensure Pyhton software is installed on your computer.
+3. Copy and paste the folder `ClassroomWars` to your desired location.
-3. Open a terminal or command prompt, navigate to the folder and its location and type:
+4. Open a terminal or command prompt, navigate to the folder and its location and type:
     ```bash
    python game.py
     ```